HasangerGames/suroi-wiki/app/(wiki)/perks/articles/lycanthropy.md

 <Event />
 **Lycanthropy** is a [Perk](/perks) added in the [v0.21.0](https://github.com/HasangerGames/suroi/releases/tag/v0.21.0) "Plumpkin Panic" update on October 31st, 2024.
-It turns players into furries along with giving players high damage, speed, and health.
+It turns players into wolf furries along with giving players high damage, speed, and health.
 However, it removes the ability to use guns, melee weapons, and grenades.

 # Effects
 - 150% damage increase